Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 - suicidal ideation

 Bath salts is the common name for an entire class of drugs known as synthetic cathinones.
-These lab-created drugs are similar to cathinone, which is known for being a mild stimulant.
-However, bath salts are much stronger and come with a myriad of harmful side effects, including hallucinations, violent tendencies and even death.
+These lab-created drugs are similar to the stimulant cathinone.
+However, bath salts are much stronger and come with a myriad of harmful side effects.
+These include hallucinations, violent tendencies and even death.

-Sellers initially marketed the drug as actual bath salts to circumvent regulation, but is now often sold as a phone screen cleaner or plant food.
+Sellers initially marketed the drug as actual bath salts to circumvent regulation, but as regulators caught on, they switched to phone screen cleaner or plant food.
 Bath salts are also sold under a wide variety of street names.

 Helping Someone with Addiction